 - 0.03% additional maker and taker fees for 100x and 101x

-Accounts are limited to $2.5m in weighted position size, including consideration of open orders.
+Users are limited to $2.5m in weighted position size, across all subaccounts with high leverage, including consideration of open orders.
 FTX will prevent users from placing orders that would let them exceed this limit, and will prevent users that exceed the limit from switching to a high leverage option.

 Your used and total position limit can be seen on trade pages:

 Weighted position size is equal to the sum of ((position and open order size) * (future mark price) * (future position limit weight)) over all markets.